romach/articles/java/core/readme.md

 ## Arrays

-- when array of objects is creates links are initialized by `null` values;
+- when array of objects is created links are initialized by `null` values;

 - when array of primitives is created values are initialized by zeroes;